 Key Differences Table

-Engineering differences show up in geometry, stress distribution, and allowable fabrication/inspection practice.
-The matrix below frames what actually changes between SO and WN in the field:
+Engineering differences show up in geometry, stress distribution, fabrication method, and inspection practice.
+The matrix below focuses on what actually changes in the field:

 |---|---|---|